John Menard Jr.

 John Robert Menard Jr. (born January 22, 1940) is an American billionaire businessman who is the founder and owner of Menards, a Midwestern chain of home improvement stores.
 He is a former IndyCar racing team owner, and the father of former NASCAR Cup Series driver Paul Menard.
-As of June 2021, Bloomberg Billionaires Index ranked him the 103rd-richest person in the world with a net worth of US$18.9 billion.

-As per Forbes list of The Richest People In The World, dated 8 MARCH 2024, John Menard Jr. ranked #79 with a net worth of $25.2 Billion.
+As of June 2026, Bloomberg Billionaires Index ranked him as the 147th richest person in the world with an estimated net worth of US $18.9 billion.
+Menard is ranked 141 on the Forbes list of The World's Billionaires with an estimated net worth of $19.4 billion.

 Life and education

 The oldest of eight siblings in a Catholic family with German, French-Canadian, and Norwegian roots, His father, John Menard Sr., was a university professor while his mother, Rosemary, was a grade school teacher.
 Menard attended Eau Claire Regis High School.
 He graduated from the University of Wisconsin–Eau Claire with a degree in business and a minor in psychology.
 After graduating, he passed up working for IBM to continue his own small farm construction business.

 Menard began his career constructing pole buildings with friends from college.
 He made his home in Eau Claire, Wisconsin.
 Menard has six children, and married his third wife, Faiha Obaid, in 2008.

 In 1997, Menard was caught using his own pickup truck to haul plastic bags filled with chromium and arsenic-laden wood ash to his home for disposal with his household trash.
 Menard pleaded no contest to felony and misdemeanor charges involving records violations, unlawful transportation, and improper disposal of hazardous waste.
 Menard and his company were fined $1.7 million for 21 violations.

 In 2013 the IRS ordered Menard to pay $6 million in back taxes after he allegedly mischaracterized $20 million as salary, not dividends, deducting it as a business expense.
 In a separate case, the Wisconsin Supreme Court forced Menard to pay $1.6 million to a former legal counsel to compensate for gender discrimination and gross underpayment.
 In 2002, Menard paid more than $216 million tax for his $559 million income.

 In April 2020, Menard was among several businessmen named to the economic advisory group established by President Donald Trump.